Scope and Definitions - 1.1

 Regulation (EU) No 536/2014, Article 2.

-Serious breachAlvorlig avvik A breach likely to affect to a significant degree the safety and rights of a subject or the reliability and robustness of the data generated in the clinical trial.
+Serious breachAlvorlig avvik A breach likely to affect to a significant degree the safety and rights of a subject/participant or the reliability and robustness of the data generated in the clinical trial.

 Regulation (EU) No 536/2014, Article 52.

-Single-blindEnkeltblind In a single-blind trial the investigator and/or his staff are aware of the treatment but the subject is not, or vice versa.
+Single-blindEnkeltblind In a single-blind trial the investigator and/or his staff are aware of the treatment but the participant is not, or vice versa.

 ICH E9 Note for Guidance on Statistical Principles for Clinical Trials